Weekly Forex Trading Systems

 Using Momentum Charts

-A comparison with the moving averages of another related currency -- the Euro vs. the Pound, for example -- can provide an additional insight into the relative strength of your selected currency, the US dollar.
+A comparison with the moving averages of another related currency--the Euro vs. the Pound, for example--can provide additional insight into the relative strength of your selected currency, the US dollar.

 It's not often that all momentum indicators point in the same direction; sometimes you'll need to wait until in aggregate they're more favorable.
 The main thing to remember is to trade small and be patient.
 If you normally trade forex mini lots, use micro lots instead, because weekly charting is easy to manage, but the price differences can be significantly greater than when trading with charts over shorter time periods.